 The organization was great, it was mostly done by local WordPress community.
 The venue, food, tracks, everything was great.
 And one more thing as a bonus:

-Get new perspectives, networking, more networking, have fun.
+Get new perspectives, network, more network, have fun.

 The most valuable thing I got from the conference was inspiration and motivation to keep contributing to WordPress ecosystem and belief in future of WordPress.
 I tried to cover a large part of the event, hope this post will make you decision about whether to attend a WordCamp easier, and don’t forget about tribe meetups!